 For two seasons from 2006-2007, Alton Towers celebrated Easter in style with Chocolate Towers.
 Originally conceived as an event to celebrate the opening of Charlie and the Chocolate Factory, the idea was soon spun out into a full event.

 Despite running for only two seasons, Chocolate Towers is often fondly recalled as an fun and quirky addition to the resort’s line-up that ran during a part of the season where the park has not traditionally had events.
-No doubt all the free chocolate also helps.
+No doubt all the free chocolate also helped fuel the event’s popularity.

 Chocolate Towers erupted into the park for the time on 8th-23rd April 2006.